 - 10% – 15% work in other places like government, academia and many others.

 As a Harvard Law graduate, many job opportunities will open for you.
 The Harvard Law School even has the Office of Career Services (OCS) which is responsible for providing the career counseling of Harvard Law graduates.

 We can’t agree more that Harvard Law School is a good start if you want to have a career in law.
 Most graduates are recruited right after graduation.

-As the job opportunities are wide open, the Harvard Law average salary is also high enough.
-You can choose a perfect career with a good compensation indeed.
+Because job opportunities are wide open, as reported by CariGaji.com, Harvard Law’s average salary is also quite high.
+You can choose the perfect career with good compensation indeed.